v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Format

-10 digits
+11 digits

 ### Pattern

+11 digits:
-10 digits:
+- 10 digits
-- Six digits in the form DDMMYY which are the date of birth
-- Four digits where the final digit is a check digit
+- Final digit is a check digit
+For the purposes of international data exchange, the letters HR are added preceding the eleven digits.

 ### Checksum